2025-26 AQUATIC CENTER GRANT

-The application period for the 2023-24 grant cycle is now open.
-The deadline is Thursday, October 26th, at noon.
+The application period for the 2025-26 grant cycle will open in October 2025.
 For questions or a sample application contact Amy Rigby amy.rigby@parks.ca.gov.

 All applications must be submitted through the Online Grant Application System.